William M. Branham: Early campaigns

 Branham had been traveling and holding revival meetings since at least 1940 before attracting national attention.
 Branham's popularity began to grow following the 1942 meetings in Milltown, Indiana where it was reported that a young girl had been healed of tuberculosis.
 The news of the reported healing was slow to spread, but was eventually reported to a family in Missouri who in 1945 invited Branham to pray for their child who was suffering from a similar illness; Branham reported that the child recovered after his prayers.

-News of two events eventually reached W. E. Kidston.
-Kidston was intrigued by the reported miracles and invited Branham to participate in revival meetings that he was organizing.
-W. E. Kidston, was editor of The Apostolic Herald and had many contacts in the Pentecostal movement.
-Kidston served as Branham's first campaign manager and was instrumental in helping organize Branham's early revival meetings.
+News of two events eventually reached W. E. Kidson.
+Kidson was intrigued by the reported miracles and invited Branham to participate in revival meetings that he was organizing.
+W. E. Kidson, was editor of The Apostolic Herald and had many contacts in the Pentecostal movement.
+Kidson served as Branham's first campaign manager and was instrumental in helping organize Branham's early revival meetings.

 Branham held his first large meetings as a faith healer in 1946.
 His healing services are well documented, and he is regarded as the pacesetter for those who followed him.
 At the time they were held, Branham's revival meetings were the largest religious meetings some American cities he visited had ever seen; reports of 1,000 to 1,500 converts per meeting were common.

 Historians name his June 1946 St. Louis meetings as the inauguration of the healing revival period.
 Branham said he had received an angelic visitation on May 7, 1946, commissioning his worldwide ministry.
 In his later years, he also connected the angelic visitation with the establishment of the nation of Israel, at one point mistakenly stating the vision occurred on the same day.
 (Note: The United Nations debate on how to treat European Jewry following the Holocaust began in January 1946, with a committee recommending settling Jews in Palestine in April 1946.
 Britain announced its intention to divide Palestine in February 1947; the partition plan was adopted by the UN in November 1947, and State of Israel formally became a nation on May 14, 1948.)
 (Note: Pre-millennial dispensationalism views the establishing of a Jewish state as a sign of the imminent return of Christ.)

 His first reported revival meetings of the period were held over 12 days during June 1946 in St. Louis.
-Time magazine reported on his St. Louis campaign meetings, and according to the article, Branham drew a crowd of over 4,000 sick people who desired healing and recorded him diligently praying for each.
+In 1947, Time magazine reported on a campaign conducted in Vandalia, IL, and according to the article, Branham drew a crowd of over 4,000 sick people who desired healing and recorded him diligently praying for each.
 Branham's fame began to grow as a result of the publicity and reports covering his meetings.